nasriblack/SoftBussBookingBack1.1/README.md

 ### 📥 Backlog

-- [ ] Imeplement the token with the right way and safe way => authentification -[ ] Implement the router of login
-  -[ ] Implement the controller and service
-  -[ ] Check the email and password in the body
-  -[X] Install the express-jwt
-- [ ] Implement the logout backend function
 - [ ] Implement the logique of an authentification more then one!
+- [ ] Implement the authentification using cookies